magento/magento2-functional-testing-framework/.github/DOCUMENTATION_TEMPLATE.md

 ## Ordered lists

 1. Number all ordered list items as `1.`
-1. The build process will number them correctly.
 1. Single spafce after the number.
 1. Blank line before and after list.